Japan current account returns to surplus but outlook still weak

 TOKYO Japan's current account balance shifted to a surplus in February for the first time in five months but economists warn of a return to deficits as exports to emerging markets remain weak.

-The surplus stood at 612.7 billion yen (3.57 billion pounds), slightly less than the median estimate for a 628.0 billion yen surplus, Ministry of Finance data showed, and marked a turnaround from a record deficit of 1.6 trillion yen in the previous month.
+The surplus stood at 612.7 billion yen ($5.94 billion), slightly less than the median estimate for a 628.0 billion yen surplus, Ministry of Finance data showed, and marked a turnaround from a record deficit of 1.6 trillion yen in the previous month.

 The surplus should be welcome news for policymakers as a recent string of deficits had thrown the spotlight back on Tokyo's ability to service its huge debt.